cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 ```
 cloudlinux-awp-admin enable-feature --all
 ```
-The output will state the number of users for the scan (one for the solo license) and the progress state of the process.
+The output will state the number of users for the scan and the progress state of the process.

 Check activation status: